BiblioNexusStudio/well-web/README.md

 $ yarn run test
 ```

+## Feature Flags

+To add a new feature flag, go to `feature-flags.store.ts` and add your flag to the `defaultConfig`.

+To toggle feature flags, open the feature flag modal by:

+-   On desktop, add `#ff` to the end of the address bar
+-   On mobile, tap the following sequence on the screen: Top Left, Top Right, Top Right, Bottom Left

 ## Generate APK

 Using the preload-files-to-static script, we can generate an APK with preloaded Aquifer content.
 This is useful for distributing the app to users who may not have internet access.